 Alabama Legislature to help fund the state health plan.
 The rate is a dollar amount paid monthly

-by state agencies for each active employee.
-For FY2020, the state funding rate is $930 per employee per month.
+by state agencies for each active fulltime employee.
+The state funding rate is $930 per employee per month.

 No, it is not the equivalent of an employee premium.
 The

 state funding rate is paid by the employer to cover the cost of an active

 The employer contribution is the amount state agencies pay for each active fulltime employee based on the state funding rate.

 The employer contribution can be broken down into an equation: the state funding rate x number of active employees